 This is an excellent place for families as we can testify following our 2018 revisit.
 There's a family pool for kids to let rip at the foot of the hill, with changing rooms, gently sloping water and a segregated paddling pool for toddlers.
 Both pools are heated to 28C year round.
-There are various family accommodation options and fun activities.
+There are various family accommodation options.
+And tortoises in the gardens!

 Family friendly accommodation:

 Douaria Suites are small self-contained houses in the garden, with 1 double bedroom, 1 twin bedroom and a lounge with space for another 2 single beds.
-Family rooms have a double bedroom and a lounge area with space for 2 single beds or 1 single bed and a baby cot on request; some have an outdoor terrace so you can enjoy an evening drink whilst the kids sleep.
+Family Rooms have a double bedroom and a lounge area with space for 2 single beds or 1 single bed and a baby cot on request; some have an outdoor terrace so you can enjoy an evening drink whilst the kids sleep.
 Beldi rooms have a kingsize bed and a single bed plus space for a baby cot.
 The split-level Mogador Suite sleeps up to 6; the Royal Suite has 2 bedrooms (a double and a twin) plus a lounge with a single bed; the Sultan Suite has two bedrooms and sleeps up to 5.
-Villa Suites each sleep up to 10 (in 2 double bedrooms and 2 triple bedrooms), have space for 2 baby cots and have a private pool (heated to 28C year round) and cook.
+Villa Suites each sleep up to 10 (in 2 double bedrooms and 2 triple bedrooms), with space for 2 baby cots and private pool (heated to 28C year round) and cook.

 No baby monitors so bring your own; some rooms in the main ksar will be in range from the restaurant - enquire when booking